philzook58/philzook58.github.io/_posts/2025-02-24-kibble_balance.md

 We have used Arduinos in the past for basic signal recording.
 Super easy to get some garbage serial out of the built in DAC.
 When we were first measuring after having built it, the voltage barely registers at a couple mV on our multimeters.
 This is really pushing it for the accuracy of the arduino DAC (even if you bumpy the numbers of bits to the max 14.
 5V / 2^14 = 0.3 mV).
 The signal was kind of in the noise floor when we tried it.
 Luckily, the [arduino 44 has an op amp](https://docs.arduino.cc/tutorials/uno-r4-wifi/opamp/) you can turn on.
 You have to put in external feedback circuitry.
 We used `R2 = 33kOhm` and `R1 = 3kOhm` as our feedback for a Amplification factor of `A = 1 + 33/3 = 13`.

+The arduino code is down below.
+It isn't a paragon of programming or anything.
+Rip and run, baby!

 ![](/assets/watt_balance/wiring.jpg)
 ![](/assets/watt_balance/arduino.jpg)